 One issue of concern when dealing with habitat fragmentation and the potential relocation of tortoises is the increased risk of disease introduction and outbreak within subpopulations.
 Risk can be high for the spread of disease between gopher tortoise colonies and therefore should not be underestimated (Florida Fish and Wildlife Conservation Commission 2008).
-Recent studies have focused on the prevalence and distribution of Upper Respiratory Tract Disease (URTD) within gopher tortoise colonies.
-Clinical symptoms of URTD include intermittent serous, mucoid, or purulent nasal discharge, ocular discharge, palpebral edema, conjunctivitis, eves recessed into the orbits, and dullness of the skin and scutes (Jacobson et al. 1991; Schumacher et al. 1993; Brown et al. 1994; McLaughlin 1997).
-Declines in both relocated and non-relocated tortoise populations have been associated with URTD (Brown et al. 2002; Gates et al. 2002; Diemer Berish et al. 2000).
-Wendland et al. (2010) found URTD may be transmitted more like a sexually transmitted infection rather than like a respiratory disease (transmitted via close proximity), and therefore is 11 times more prevalent in surveyed adult tortoises than in juveniles.
-In 2000, Diemer Berish et al. documented the distribution of URTD in Florida gopher tortoises, finding the nearest seropositive tortoises in Santa Rosa County to the west and Suwannee County to the east of the Carter Tract.
-This suggests that tortoises within the Carter Tract may not presently be exposed to the disease.
-However, in light of the still tenuous facts and abiding concern for disease in tortoises, it is recommended that any potential tortoise relocations to the Carter Tract in the future only be done following thorough physiological screening, with an emphasis on URTD testing and following closely the recommendations of Wendland et al. (2009).
+In light of the still tenuous facts and abiding concern for disease in tortoises, it is recommended that any potential tortoise relocations to the Carter Tract in the future only be done following thorough physiological screening, with an emphasis on URTD testing and following closely the recommendations of Wendland et al. (2009).